ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 Tag a release
 -------------
-In order to deploy a new pacakge on Pypi, you must tag a release.
+In order to deploy a new package on Pypi, you must tag a release.
-As a reminder, PyAnsys library is following a trunk based development.
+As a reminder, PyAnsys library is following a `trunk based development`_.
 Consequently, the main version is always containing the last version of the package.
 To tag the release, you must update your main local branch.

 .. code::

   git checkout main
   git pull

 Then, create the new release branch

 .. code::

   git checkout -b release/0.1

 Change the version number in the _version file.